Used and loved by millions

 incorporates data

-This alternative emphasizes that data is a prominent aspect.
+This alternative implies that the data is recorded or formally noted.

 stores data

-This alternative focuses on the action of keeping data for future use.
+This alternative emphasizes the act of keeping data for later use.

 consists of data